kinjalp5609-crypto/Synapse/README.md

 PySerial: Serial communication with Arduino
 scikit-learn: Random Forest classifier for EEG command prediction

-How the whole code works?
+## How the whole code works?

-main.py run this is to start everything.Eye_tracking.py detects where you're looking.eeg.py reads and processes brain signals.Robot.py sends commands to robot wirelessly.synapse_robot.ino upload this to Arduino on the robot.
+run main.py to start everything.
+Eye_tracking.py detects where you're looking, eeg.py reads and processes brain signals, Robot.py sends commands to robot wirelesslys and synapse_robot.ino upload this to Arduino on the robot.

-How to run?
+## How to run?

 Clone this repo
 Install requirements